jon-heard/obsidian-inline-scripts/README.md

 Shortcuts, by their Javscript nature, have a risk of being malicious.
 Make sure you trust a shortcut or shortcut-file before using it.

 ### Shortcut-file sources
 There is a library of shortcut-files for __Text Expander JS__ [here](https://github.com/jon-heard/obsidian-text-expander-js_shortcutFileLibrary).
 You can bring individual shortcut-files into your vault from this library, or from any other source you find.
-Alternately, __Text Expander JS__ includes a feature to import that entire library into your vault at once.
+Alternately, __Text Expander JS__ has a button to import the entire library to your vault at once.

-### Step-by-step: Adding the entire shortcut-file library to the vault
+### Step-by-step: Importing the entire shortcut-file library to the vault
 1. Make sure that the __Text Expander JS__ plugin is installed and enabled in your vault. (see [HOW-TO: Setup the plugin and try it out](#how-to-setup-the-plugin-and-try-it-out).)
 2. Open the plugin options for the __Text Expander JS__ plugin.
     1. click the settings button on the lower-left of the Obsidian window.
 This opens the settings panel.